 Why does this tell us?

-The base calculation above tells us that if we achieved 100% utilization of the assets for the entire year we would generate revenue that is equal to 120% of the cost of the equipment we rented.
-Now if we use a life of 5 years for the piece of equipment, we would generate 600% of the initial cost of the equipment over the life of the assets.
+The base calculation above tells us that if we achieved 100% utilization of the assets for the entire year, we would generate revenue that is equal to 120% of the cost of the equipment we rented.
+If we use a life of five years for the piece of equipment, we would generate 600% of the initial cost of the equipment over the life of the asset.

-But what this also tells us is that we have an average 4 other assets (40% of the assets unutilized) that would generate zero revenue during this same time frame.
+But what this also tells us is that we have an average four other assets (40% of the assets un-utilized) that would generate zero revenue during this same time frame.

 The most important thing it shows is if you are receiving the appropriate revenue from the assets you are renting from your fleet.
 Once you determine the correct pricing strategy, then you can move on to managing the utilization to maximize the revenue for your capital employed.